Minimax Lower Bounds for Noisy Matrix Completion Under Sparse Factor Models: Acknowledgements

 for some absolute constant $\beta'\in(0,1)$.
 Inequalities (\ref{eqn:result_A}) and (\ref{eqn:result_D}) imply the result,

-where $\gamma_D=(\gamma_d\wedge\gamma_a)$, is a suitable value for the leading constant, and we have $(\beta'\vee \beta)\in(0,1)$.
-In order to obtain this result for the entire class $\cX(r,k,\Amax)$, we use the fact that solving the problem over a larger (and possibly uncountable) class of matrices is at least as tough as solving the same problem over a smaller (and possibly finite) subclass.
+where $\gamma_D=(\gamma_d\wedge\gamma_a)$, is a suitable value for the leading constant, and we have $(\beta'\wedge \beta)\in(0,1)$.
+In order to obtain this result for the entire class $\cX(r,k,\Amax)$, we use the fact that solving the matrix completion problem described in Section \ref{subsec:obs_model} over a larger (and possibly uncountable) class of matrices is at least as difficult as solving the same problem over a smaller (and possibly finite) subclass.
 Applying Markov's inequality to (\ref{eqn:result_X}) directly yields the result of Theorem \ref{thm:general}, completing the proof. \qedsymbol